Visualization Generation with Large Language Models: An Evaluation: Related Work

+Complementary to these approaches, Chen et al.~\cite{Chen-PL2022-synthesisNL2VIS} introduce Graphy, a system that combines program synthesis with BERT-based~\cite{Devlin-NAACL2019-BERT} NLP techniques.
+Their evaluation in NLVCorpus~\cite{Srinivasan-chi2021-nlvUtterance} demonstrates improved performance over previous rule-based and transformer-based solutions. \revise{Additionally, Voigt et al.~\cite{voigt-etal-2024-plots} employ pre-trained language models fine-tuned on the nvBench~\cite{Luo-sigmod2021-NL2VISbenchmark} dataset, achieving state-of-the-art accuracy and near real-time performance in visualization generation.
+These findings further underscore the strong potential of leveraging language models for NL2VIS tasks and provide a valuable performance benchmark for our study.}

+\textbf{LLM-based methods.} With the growing interest in applying LLMs to NL2VIS, recent research has explored their strengths in generation, reasoning, and interaction for visualization tasks.
+Maddigan et al.~\cite{Maddigan-access2023-Chat2VIS} leverage LLMs to generate Python code for data visualization \revise{and subsequently extend their system to develop the Chat2VIS system with advanced features~\cite{Maddigan-arxiv230314292-Chat2VIS}, enabling multilingual inputs and iterative refinement of visualizations through extended conversational interactions.}

+LIDA~\cite{Dibia-acl2023-LIDA} conceptualizes \revise{automated visualization generation} as a four-stage pipeline, integrating LLMs with image generation models to interpret datasets and analytic intents and ultimately produce both charts and infographics.

+Beyond chart generation, LLMs have also been leveraged to reduce the burden of data preparation and decision-making.
+Wang et al.~\cite{Wang-arxiv230910094-dataFormulator} introduce Data Formulator, enabling complex data transformations through natural language, while their subsequent work~\cite{Wang-arxiv231007652-LLM4Vis} employs ChatGPT for visualization recommendation accompanied by human-level explanatory rationales.
+Other efforts aim to strengthen the ecosystem around NL2VIS: Ko et al.~\cite{Ko-arxiv230910245-NLDatasetGenbyLLM} construct an LLM-based pipeline to generate high-quality natural language descriptions for real Vega-Lite charts, thereby enriching NL2VIS datasets.
+LLMs have further been adapted to more specialized visualization contexts. \revise{Yang et al.~\cite{acl24-Yang-MatPlotAgent} develop MatPlotAgent, an LLM-agent framework designed to improve scientific visualization generation, supported by a new benchmark, MatPlotBench, for comprehensive evaluation.} \revise{Tian et al.~\cite{tvcg25-Tian-ChartGPT} propose ChartGPT, which adopts the Least-to-Most prompt strategy~\cite{zhouLeasttoMostPromptingEnables2023} to guide LLMs through step-by-step visualization generation, yielding improved transformation quality.}

-The NL2VIS task based on LLMs has recently attracted attention.
-Current research predominantly centers on LLM-based methods for Python code generation, leaving a void in exploring visualization generation techniques grounded in declarative grammar.
-Moreover, there needs to be more investigation into the efficiency of various prompt strategies for visualization generation.
-Within the context of LLMs, there is a conspicuous absence of a performance baseline.
-We aim to address these gaps and enhance the comprehension of these aspects.
+The LLMs-based NL2VIS task has recently attracted attention.
+However, current research predominantly focuses on LLM-based methods for Python code generation, leaving a gap in exploring visualization generation techniques grounded in a declarative visualization grammar.
+Moreover, there is a distinct lack of investigation into the efficiency of various prompt strategies for this task, and consequently, a conspicuous absence of a performance baseline for LLMs in the NL2VIS context.
+This paper aims to address these critical gaps and enhance the comprehension of these underexplored aspects.